 Sports bettors are always on the lookout for the top teams in the league to bet on.
-But sometimes it’s more about who they’re betting against that will make them profitable.
-This is what is called “fading.”
+But sometimes it’s more about who they’re betting against that makes them profitable.
+This is called “fading.”
+Instead of looking for when to bet on something, some sports bettors are more interested in betting against something, and there are plenty of strategies where this can be successful.

-A lot of sports betting is situational and knowing when to take advantage if a team is weak.
+A lot of sports betting is situational, and knowing when to take advantage if a team is weak is key.
 Bettors can also find edges in spots where the value becomes too good based on what other bettors are doing.
+We’ll take you through what fading is, along with some tips and advice on what to look for when considering a fade.

 What does it mean to fade a bet?

-In most bets, of course, you are obviously going to bet against something.
-When fading, though, that becomes your primary reason for placing your bet as you did.
+What does fade mean in sports betting?
+Fading is basically betting against something for a specific reason.
+In most bets, of course, you’re obviously going to bet against something.
+When fading, though, that becomes your primary reason for placing the bet.

 When to use ‘fade the public’ as a strategy

 From the time sports betting odds for a game come out to the start of the matchup, the numbers can move quite a bit.
-This is based on a variety of factors, but the main reason for line movement is the oddsmakers reacting to what the bettors are doing.
+This is based on a variety of factors, but the main reason for line movement is oddsmakers reacting to what the bettors are doing.

 3 fading scenarios to look for